Open Burning Season and Provincial Regulations

-IN ADDITION, for the 2019/2020 season, effective September 15th a new Open Burning Smoke Control Regulation is in place from the BC Ministry of Environment.
+IN ADDITION, the Open Burning Smoke Control Regulation is in place from the BC Ministry of Environment.
 Fact Sheet

 Before lighting any open burn pile, in addition to any local fire permit and bylaws, eligible property owners are also responsible to ensure compliance with this new BC regulation.